sf-wdi-19-20/modules/core_competencies.md

   **Sorting Algorithms:** _Examine classic approaches to the practical problem_

-  - **Algorithm Efficiency::** _Write code that solves problems without using unnecessary time or memory resources_
+  - **Algorithm Efficiency:** _Write code that solves problems without using unnecessary time or memory resources_

   - **Programming Paradigms:** _Identify ways of organizing and thinking about computer code_